timlyo/personalWebsite/data/articles/mathsForProgrammersSigmaNotation.md

 }
 ```

 Ok, maybe sigma notation does have it's benefits, a standardised format, less verbose.
-Hmm, starting to sound like python to me.
+Starting to sound like python to me.